 4. Reducing utility bills and hedging against potentially rising electricity rates are commonly cited reasons for installing distributed wind.
 In addition, many utilities compensate the distributed wind (or other generation) owner for excess energy generated that is returned to the grid -- a practice called “net metering.”

 3. As the distributed wind marketplace matures, third parties are providing certification of small and mid-size wind turbines to ensure turbines perform as advertised.
 The Interstate Renewable Energy Council lists certified small wind turbines on its website.
 The Energy Department encourages consumers to purchase certified wind technologies; it should be noted that wind technologies must be installed in specific wind resources to operate as intended.

 2. Distributed wind is a homegrown industry that strengthens the domestic economy.
-U.S.-based small wind turbine manufacturers favor U.S. supply chain vendors which are comprised of hundreds of manufacturing facilities and vendors spread across dozens of states– supporting jobs in manufacturing, retail, construction, and maintenance .
-Self-reported domestic content levels for individual small wind turbines installed in the United States in 2014 ranged from 60% to 100%, and on an aggregate level U.S.-based companies provided 98% of the small wind turbines installed in the United States in 2014.
-For more information on the U.S. distributed wind market, check out the 2014 Distributed Wind Market Report.
+U.S.-based small wind turbine manufacturers favor U.S. supply chain vendors which are comprised of hundreds of manufacturing facilities and vendors spread across dozens of states– supporting jobs in manufacturing, retail, construction, and maintenance.
+Self-reported domestic content levels for individual small wind turbines installed in the United States in 2015 ranged from 66% to 100%, and on an aggregate level U.S.-based companies provided nearly 100% of the small wind turbines installed in the United States in 2015.
+For more information on the U.S. distributed wind market, check out the 2015 Distributed Wind Market Report.

 1. Distributed wind contributes to the growth of U.S. exports.
 At 21.5 MW, U.S. manufacturers of small wind turbines posted another record year of exports in 2015, doubling capacity sent abroad.
 Between 2012 and 2015, U.S.-based small wind turbine manufacturers accounted for a combined $310 million in small wind turbine export sales.